 Teagan is looking forward to another amazing year at Lisa Naves Dance Company and sharing her love of dance with her students.

-Over the years, Amanda has been able to participate in many events including several of the Brantford International Villages, Dance Masters of America (DMA) soloist pageant, conventions, workshops, and auditions.
-She was twice given the opportunity to attend workshops with Debra Brown where her talent was quickly recognized and was invited to perform in a large production with the Cirque Du Soleil performers.
+Over the years, Amanda has been able to participate in many events including being invited by Debra Brown to perform in a large production with some of the performers from Cirque Du Soleil.
 She has also dabbled in the modelling and film industries as well.

 Alison began her dance training at the age of 5 with the Watford Youth Activity Club, and from there a great love and passion was born.
 As a teenager she joined Needham School of Dance in Strathroy where she competed for 2 years and also examined in Jazz and Tap with BATD.